Regulation of Care

 appropriate, provide adequate facilities, equipment, crockery, cutlery and

-utensils for care receivers to store and prepare their own food and ensure that
+utensils for service users to store and prepare their own food and ensure that

-these facilities are fit for use by care receivers;
+these facilities are fit for use by service users;

 (c) provide